coolsamson7/aspyx/README.md

 ## Definition

-An Environment is the container that manages the lifecycle of objects
+An Environment is the container that manages the lifecycle of objects.
+It keeps track of all created instances.

 **Example**:
 ```python